-The MHP defines adult clients as those between the ages of 18-59 years.
+- The MHP defines adult clients as those between the ages of 18-59 years.
 Older adults are age 60 and above.
-Clients may access services through organizational providers and County-operated facilities in the following ways:

-- Calling the organizational provider or County-operated program directly - Walking into an organizational provider or County-operated program directly - Calling the Access and Crisis Line at 1-888-724-7240

-When the provider conducts an assessment of a client who has called or walked into the program, that provider is responsible for entering administrative and clinical information into all the appropriate forms in Cerner Community Behavioral Health (CCBH).
-Providers must complete the demographic and diagnosis forms and open an Assignment in CCBH.
-See the Management Information Systems CCBH User Manual, Organizational Provider Operations Handbook, Volume II, for a description of how CCBH supports these provider activities.

-If the Access and Crisis Line refers a client to an organizational provider or to a County-operated facility, the ACL opens a record in CCBH for each client.
-The provider's program staff is then responsible for recording all ongoing activity for that client into CCBH.
+Clients may access services through organizational providers and County-operated facilities in the following ways: - o Calling the organizational provider or County-operated program directly - o Walking into an organizational provider or County-operated program directly - o Calling the Access and Crisis Line at 1-888-724-7240 - When the provider conducts an assessment of a client who has called or walked into the program, providers will follow the "SmartCare Walk-in Workflow" located at the Optum Website> BHS Provider Resources> MHP Provider Documents> SmartCare tab. . - If the Access and Crisis Line refers a client to an organizational provider or to a County-operated facility, the ACL completes an inquiry for each client.
+The provider's program staff is then responsible for recording all ongoing activity for that client into the EHR.

-Medical Necessity for Outpatient, Case Management, Assertive Community Treatment Services
+Specific Procedures and Criteria for Case Management and Assertive Community Treatment Services